More Cappell-Shaneson spheres are standard: Introduction

 These observations suggest a common underlying mechanism that we will exploit directly.
 The crucial feature of the examples above is an embedded $D^2\times T^2$ with a 2-handle attached along an essential circle of $T^2$.
 The framing of the 2-handle is $-1$ in each case, so we obtain what is called a {\em fishtail neighborhood}.
 In the present paper, we go back to the original description of the Cappell-Shaneson manifolds and look for fishtail neighborhoods there.
-We then use symmetries of the fishtail neighborhoods to produce diffeomorphisms between examples corresponding to different conjugacy classes of matrices, with different traces.
-The main tool, Theorem~\ref{twist}, whose proof requires no handle diagrams, can be stated in the more general context of 4-manifolds with fibered 2-knots, and the author intends to study further consequences.
-In the present paper, we apply this theorem and matrix algebra show that for many Cappell-Shaneson matrices, the resulting pair of homotopy spheres is diffeomorphic to the pair arising from the matrix $A_0$.
-The latter two homotopy spheres are standard by \cite{AK1} for the untwisted framing and by \cite{Sig0} for the twisted one.
+We then use symmetries of the fishtail neighborhoods (logarithmic transformations) to produce diffeomorphisms between examples corresponding to different conjugacy classes of matrices, with different traces.
+The main tool, Theorem~\ref{twist}, whose proof requires no handle diagrams, is stated in the more general context of 4-manifolds with fibered 2-knots, although it seems most useful when the fibers are punctured 3-tori.
+In the present paper, we apply this theorem and matrix algebra to show that for many Cappell-Shaneson matrices, the resulting pair of homotopy spheres is diffeomorphic to the pair arising from the matrix $A_0$.
+The latter two homotopy spheres are standard, by \cite{AK1} for the untwisted framing and by \cite{Sig0} for the twisted one.
 However, \cite{Sig0} relies on a long and tricky sequence of handle moves beginning with \cite{AK2}, a result of years of study.
 Section~\ref{Framing} is devoted to a direct proof via Theorem~\ref{twist} that the two Cappell-Shaneson spheres constructed from $A_0$ are diffeomorphic to each other.
 As a result, the theorems in this paper only depend on Kirby calculus through \cite{AK1}, in which one simple Cappell-Shaneson sphere (from $A_0$ with untwisted framing) is exhibited as a handle diagram that immediately cancels.
 Section~\ref{Framing} can also be interpreted as an example showing that a Gluck twist can sometimes be undone by exploiting symmetries of fishtail neighborhoods.
 The example seems somewhat special, however, involving several strategically placed fishtails.
 In fact, it sometimes is possible to create exotic smooth structures by Gluck twists on spheres in 4-manifolds, at least in the nonorientable case \cite{Gluck}.